ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 for attestation the Entity Attestation Token (EAT) {{I-D.ietf-rats-eat}}
 format is supported although other attestation formats are also permitted.

-This specification defines six messages.
+This specification defines five messages.

 A TAM queries a device's current state with a QueryRequest message.
 A TEEP Agent will, after authenticating and authorizing the request, report